There’s never been a better time to start your business. There’s never been a worse time to start your business.

 *And when you do share content that people care about, gets shared or commented upon, think about why?
 Experiment further with similar topics and see the reaction.

 This is your chance to create something you’ve always wanted; a sustainable, growing business that fulfils you in all the ways – spiritually, financially, professionally.
 And that can take time.
+It requires you becoming clear on who you’re for & how you help – aka your niche.

 Finding your niche and becoming a specialist in (insert discipline here) is a continuous process.
 As you grow and build confidence, as the market matures and as new opportunities arise you’ll evolve too.